History of the Philadelphia Eagles: 1999–2002

 Resurgence would come under the leadership of new head coach Andy Reid, who began by drafting Syracuse QB Donovan McNabb with the #2 pick in the 1999 draft (the Eagles would have had the #1 pick, but it was awarded to the rebooted Cleveland Browns).
 Despite clearing up roster space for new talent by releasing unpopular, aging veterans (such as Watters and Irving Fryar), Reid was still a virtual unknown at the time of his selection as head coach, and his appointment was met with considerable skepticism in Philadelphia.
 McNabb was also not considered a good choice to draft by Eagles fans.
 When he was drafted, many Eagles fans booed the selection, believing that the Eagles should draft Ricky Williams.
 The choices proved wise, however: with Reid leading the way and McNabb emerging as one of the game's great players.
-However, 1999 was a rebuilding year and so the Eagles only won five games and game attendance was still looking stale as two home games were not sold out – resulting in local TV blackouts- while the other 6 were only sold out due to several small business owners purchasing the remainder of the unsold tickets to spare TV viewers.
+However, 1999 was a rebuilding year and so the Eagles only won five games and game attendance was still looking stale as two home games were not sold out—resulting in local TV blackouts- while the other six were only sold out due to several small business owners purchasing the remainder of the unsold tickets to spare TV viewers.
 The Week 5 game, on Sunday, October 10, 1999, in Philadelphia, Pennsylvania, saw Dallas WR Michael Irvin suffer a career-ending spinal injury where Eagles fans stood up and cheered as he lay on the field.
 Even the TV commentators expressed their disgust at this behavior.
 The 2000 season saw the team go 11–5, reaching the playoffs as a wildcard which rejuvenated the fan base and optimism.
 After brushing aside the Tampa Bay Buccaneers 21–3, the Eagles moved to the second round of the playoffs, only to lose a 20–10 game against the Giants.

 The 2000 regular season opener in Dallas (September 3), became known in NFL lore as the "Pickle Juice Game".
 Kickoff temperature in Texas Stadium was 109 degrees Fahrenheit and soared to nearly 120, making it the hottest game in league history, beating a previous record set during the 1997 Cowboys-Cardinals match in Arizona.
 The nickname came about because a certain Eagles trainer had been preparing for the projected high temperatures by having the players drink the juice from jars of dill pickles in order to retain body moisture and stave off cramps and heat exhaustion.
-The experiment proved a success as the Cowboys lost the game 44–14 and had multiple players benched for inability to handle the brutal temperatures (the Eagles had no players benched).
+The experiment proved a success as the Eagles won the game 44–14, while the Cowboys had multiple players benched for inability to handle the brutal temperatures (the Eagles had no players benched).
 The game also had significance because it marked the beginning of Philadelphia's domination of the NFC East and the end of the Cowboys' dominance.